 Special effects such as Text + Button Slider, Banner Image Slider, or animation can enhance the visual appeal of your site.
 However, they can affect your page loading speed and impact your SEO.
 We recommend having 2–3 slides in one slider section, and not having more than one slider section on your page.

 Minimize custom code or third-party apps

-We recommend not putting them on your home page or add links to a button, text, image on the homepage that will navigate your visitors to them.
+We recommend not putting them on your home page or adding links to a button, text, or image on the homepage that will navigate your visitors to them.

 Avoid custom font

 Custom fonts for headings are fine, try not to use custom fonts everywhere.
 Because if you use a font that does not exist on your visitor's device, then the font has to be downloaded first.
 It will take time to load the text.